RumbleUp: History

-In April 2019 RumbleUp won two Gold Pollies, the American Association of Political Consultants’ highest honor - one for Best Use of Phones for the use of the platform in the aftermath of Hurricane Michael, and another for Best Use of New Technology for their MMS capabilities.
+In April 2019 RumbleUp won two Gold Pollies, the American Association of Political Consultants' highest honor - one for Best Use of Phones for the use of the platform in the aftermath of Hurricane Michael, and another for Best Use of New Technology for their MMS capabilities.
 They also won the AAPC’s People’s Choice Award in the Phones division.

-RumbleUp was used by over 300 campaigns up and down the ballot in 2019, including Daniel Cameron's successful campaign for Attorney General of Kentucky, Mike Testa’s successful campaign for New Jersey State Senate and Roxy Ndebumadu’s successful campaign for Bowie, MD city council.
+RumbleUp was used by over 300 campaigns up and down the ballot in 2019, including Daniel Cameron's successful campaign for Attorney General of Kentucky, Mike Testa's successful campaign for New Jersey State Senate and Roxy Ndebumadu’s successful campaign for Bowie, MD city council.

 In October 2019 RumbleUp announced the launch of RumbleUp Pro, a system redesign that includes a new user interface, a desktop application, a CRM system and many other features.
 In 2020 RumbleUp’s growth was spurred by the coronavirus pandemic as traditional in-person campaigning became impossible and digital tactics such as P2P texting rose to the front of the campaign scene.
 At the beginning of the outbreak in March, Peters reported that sign-ups increased by around 200% over just four days.
 During the year RumbleUp began partnerships with the NRSC and NRCC, operating under the whitelabels Majority Messenger and GOP Envoy, respectively.

-RumbleUp was added to the FirstNet Catalog, a public safety communications network partnership between the federal government and AT&T, in 2020.
-The service is being offered to public safety agencies and first responders across the country on a nonpolitical basis.
-FirstNet experts suggest that “many public safety agencies and their communities can derive significant benefits” from using the platform for coronavirus updates and tracing, school communications, roadway closure announcements, and emergency alerts.
+In 2020, RumbleUp was added to the FirstNet Catalog, a library of secure applications availabke to public safety agencies as a partnership between the federal government and AT&T. As of 2024, RumbleUp has received $3.1 million from Republican candidates, political action committees and elected officials.